In Search of Projectively Equivariant Networks: Generalizing Tensor Field Networks to projective representations of SO(3)

-In this section we consider a regression task which is equivariant under a projective representation of $\SO(3)$ corresponding to a linear representation of $\SU(2)$ as was briefly described in Example~\ref{ex:spinrep}.
-Our main result (Theorem~\ref{th:main}) and discussion in Section~\ref{sec:structure} show that we for projective $\SO(3)$ equivariance should build a net using linearly $\SU(2)$ equivariant layers.
-We give an introduction to the representation theory of $\SU(2)$ and the spinor spaces $\calV_\ell$, $\ell=0,1/2,1,3/2,\dots$ in Appendix \ref{app:spinor-field}.
+In this section we consider a regression task on point clouds.
+The task is equivariant under a projective representation of $\SO(3)$ corresponding to a linear representation of $\SU(2)$ as was briefly described in Example~\ref{ex:spinrep}.
+We give an introduction to the representation theory of $\SU(2)$ in Appendix \ref{app:spinor-field}.
+In short, $\SU(2)$ has a $2\ell + 1$ dimensional irreducible representation for each $\ell=0, 1/2, 1, 3/2, \ldots$.
+The vector spaces these representations act on are isomorphic to $\C^{2\ell + 1}$ and we denote them by $\mathcal{V}_\ell$.

+Our main result (Theorem~\ref{th:main}) and the discussion in Section~\ref{sec:structure} show that we for projective $\SO(3)$ equivariance could build a net using linearly $\SU(2)$ equivariant layers.
+We will here use linear layers of the tensor product type used in Tensor Field Networks (TFNs) \citep{tensorfield} and many subsequent works \citep{geigerE3nnEuclideanNeural2022, brandstetter2021geometric}.
+The filters and features are then functions on $\R^3$, and the resulting construction hence deviates slightly from our theoretical results -- see Appendix \ref{app:spinor-field} -- but we think that generalizing this canonical approach for point cloud processing networks to projective equivariance is of high relevance to the paper.